ladyslipper-glade/png_explorer/README.md

-# png_explorer
+# PNG Explorer

-A tool to display PNG file internals
+A tool to display PNG file internals.

+This is my first attempt at using Ada.
+If it's a mess, that would be why.

+Anne